xpqx/apps-tutorials-solutions/python-apps/package-purchase-program/readme.md

 # Package Purchase Program

 A small program that tracks how many packages are purchased.
-Flowcharts included.
+Flowcharts included. (*Eh, I don't know, flowcharts!*)